The Brady Bunch: The Brady house

 In the series, the address of the house was given as 4222 Clinton Way (as read aloud by Carol from an arriving package in the first-season episode entitled "Lost Locket, Found Locket", and "Clinton Way" is clearly legible on Marcia's driver permit in the fifth-season episode "The Driver's Seat").
 Although no city was ever specified, it was presumed from references to the Los Angeles Dodgers, the Los Angeles Rams, and a Hollywood film studio, among many others, that the Bradys lived in Southern California, most likely Los Angeles or one of its suburbs.
 Episode 2: Dear Libby, revealed that Brady's live "2000 miles away" from Illinois, which is same as the distance between Illinois and California.
 Episode 5: My Sister, Benedict Arnold, has Sheri Cowart, who played Kathy Lawrence doing a cheer implying Greg and Marcia went to Fillmore Junior High.
-This school, known more formally as, "Fillmore Middle School" would probably imply the Brady family lived in Fillmore California.
+This school, known more formally as, "Fillmore Middle School" would probably imply the Brady family lived in Fillmore.
+California.

 The interior sets of the Brady house were used at least three times for other Paramount TV shows while The Brady Bunch was still in production: twice for Mannix and once for Mission: Impossible.
 In the case of Mission: Impossible, the Brady furniture was also used.
 A re-creation of the Brady house was constructed for the X-Files episode "Sunshine Days", which also revolved around The Brady Bunch.

+Production

+The assistant director on many episodes was future film director Alan Rudolph.